luigiselmi/it.datiaperti.osgi.http/README.md

 Very simple example on how to use the Apache Felix Http Service

-You need to upload the following bundles into your Apache Felix instance:
+You need to install the following bundles into your Apache Felix instance:

-Apache Felix Http Service
+* Http Service (1.0.1)
-Apache Whiteboard
+* Apache Felix Http Whiteboard (2.0.4)